GMO and Non-GMO FAQs

 Why are GMOs controversial?

-Some GE crops have reportedly had major, unintended issues, the most prevalent of which is loss of protection from various damaging factors such drought, insects, soil pests, changes to plant structures, etc.; some of these have been documented in peer-reviewed scientific journals.
+Unintended consequences – Some GE crops have reportedly had major, unintended issues, the most prevalent of which is loss of protection from various damaging factors such as drought, insects, soil pests, changes to plant structures, etc.; some of these have been documented in peer-reviewed scientific journals.

 Additionally, GMOs can be a threat to organic foods since there is often pesticide drift from spraying in adjacent fields, or accidental co-mingling of organic and GMO crops, which can ruin the organic status of those crops.